escotoj/ReactionApp/README.md

 GitHub: [escotoj](https://github.com/escotoj)

-TODO
+## TODO
+API routes for user and thought
+CHECK - timestamps in the models, and update route in the controller.
+Reactiongid.
+CHECK routes.
+USER AND THOUGHT PUT ROUTES NEED WORK
+REACTION NEEDS WORK
+FRIENDS NEEDS WORK

+### DONE

-ADD (Thought and User Controllers code)
+- ADDED (User Controllers code)

-API and CONTROLLERS work together and routes seem to be made as functions in the controller files and later imported to the api and individual routes and then called.
+- Completed the Thought controller

-FIX Reactions.js and merge it to Thought.js
+- FIXed Reactions.js and merge it to Thought.js
 (This will not be a model, but rather will be used as the reaction field's subdocument schema in the Thought model.)

-CHECK - timestamps in the models, and update route in the controller.

-DONE
-ADD full REAME
+- ADD full REAME
-get mongoDB connected `+`
+- get mongoDB connected `+`

-CODE NEEDED FOR SERVER
+## CODE NEEDED FOR SERVER

 brew services restart mongodb-community brew services stop mongodb-community@6.0